Top 10 Easy Halloween Decoration Ideas

 Need a smartphone to do that?
 Come join Q Link Wireless!

-Q Link provides free phones and monthly service to qualified Americans nationwide.
+Q Link provides 3 Gigs of Data, plus UNLIMITED talk & text to qualified Americans nationwide.

-Come see if you’re eligible today to grab a free smartphone and plan your perfect Halloween!
+Come see if you’re eligible today and plan your perfect Halloween!